 “There are so many golfers in our community who have a lifelong love of the game and need our help to make golf more accessible for those with disabilities,” said Mike Davis, USGA CEO.
 “This one small effort shows the restorative and connecting power of golf and shines a light on the many ways we can make the game more welcoming to all who play it.”

 At its 2017 Annual Meeting, the USGA announced plans for a national championship for players with disabilities.
 Those efforts continue to advance and information regarding format, timing and location are forthcoming.

 The USGA also created the Modification of the Rules of Golf for Players with Disabilities, which allows disabled golfers to play equitably with those that are able-bodied.

-You can help make golf more accessible to people with disabilities by giving a special contribution to the USGA.
+You can help make golf more accessible to people with disabilities by making a gift to the USGA Foundation Annual Fund today.
 Your meaningful gift will drive golf forward by enhancing the on-course experience for all those who play the game, especially juniors, beginners and those with disabilities.